loolirer/Rigid-Body-Tracking/Algorithm/README.md

 - It is noticeable that the algorithm abstracts the matching coordinates problem to a graph problem.
 - In some cases when two separate rigid bodies are close, a distance $d_ij$ between two of their points could coincide with some of their internal distances, connecting them in the graph abstraction.
 These coincidences will be called **ambiguities**.
 - The kinematics section is made to simulate some point cloud capturing conditions.
-- The graph section is a homebrewed implementation of graphs.

 Regarding the main section: